 Heart disease is prevalent.
 It’s also the leading cause of premature death in the USA.
 Heart disease, which includes heart attacks, strokes, and other related cardiovascular diseases, is a killer, and according to the National Heart Foundation approximately 787,000 people die from heart disease in the USA alone – this is a shocking statistic, and thanks to the everyday stressors we endure, it’s on the increase at alarming rates.i

 Roller skating, inline skating and rollerblading strengthen the heart, and The American Heart Association has deemed roller sports as an effective form of aerobic exercise.
 Moderate roller skating and rollerblading will increase the average skater’s heart rate from 140-160 beats a minute.
-And if you’re the more daring type or participate in more energetic forms of skating such as speed skating and roller derby, you can increase your heart rate dramatically up to about 180 beats a minute.
+And if you’re the more daring type and like to strap on a pair of roller derby skates, speed skates or inline hockey skates and play a roller sport, you can increase your heart rate dramatically up to about 180 beats a minute.

 5. Defeat Diabetes Roller Skating